defyd/dnd-journal/_notes/Items/ornate chronomancy egg.md

 _This is going to be important at some point again later, I just know it._

-We found it in the [[Sunken ship]], and Gywald Rockjaw wants us to give it to him, and we can keep the other loot in exchange (The Topaz gems and a magical cloak of dreams and nightmares).
+We found it in the [[Sunken Ship]], and Gywald Rockjaw wants us to give it to him, and we can keep the other loot in exchange (The Topaz gems and a magical cloak of dreams and nightmares).